nfelnlp/nfelnlp.github.io/index.md

 2024-07-21 | Paper on [sycophancy and political bias evaluation of (German) LLMs](./publications/index.md#2024) accepted to INLG 2024.
 I will visit Tokyo and present the poster on behalf of Max who I supervised. 🗼
 2024-07-12 | First-author paper on [instructional explanations in teacher-student dialogues](./publications/index.md#2024) accepted to ACM GoodIT. 🗝
 2024-07-02 | Two new co-authored papers: On [free-text rationale generation and readability](./publications/index.md#2024) (posted on arXiv) and on [feature attribution for multimodal medical decision support](./publications/index.md#2024) (accepted to BioNLP @ ACL 2024).
 2024-06-21 | New paper on intent recognition for conversational XAI, [CoXQL](./publications/index.md#2024), posted on arXiv.
-2024-06-02 | [QoEXplainer](./publications/index.md#2024) accepted to QoMEX and ACM IMX 2024.

 [News Archive](old_news.md)

 # Education 👨‍🎓
 2021-2025 – Computer Science, PhD, Technische Universität Berlin.
-Supervised by Sebastian Möller: "Approaches for Generating and Evaluating Natural Language Explanations of Language Models".
+Supervised by Sebastian Möller: "Approaches for Generating and Evaluating Natural Language Explanations of Language Models". ([doi](https://doi.org/10.14279/depositonce-23821))

 2016-2020 – Cognitive Systems: Language, Learning and Reasoning, MSc, University of Potsdam.
 Supervised by Manfred Stede: "Utilizing machine translation for bootstrapping abstractive text summarization".